A brief overview of the Mahabharata

 Exile and War

-By inviting the Pandavas to a dice game,
+By inviting the Pandavas to play a dice game,

 themselves.
 They have a wife - Draupadi,